esteinig/nanoq/README.md

 ## Tests

-`Nanoq` comes with high test coverage for your peace of mind:
+`Nanoq` comes with high test coverage for your peace of mind.

 ```
 cargo test